History

 A word about one aspect of Church history of the time may be helpful at this point, as it is not possible to understand the development of the Small Heath Churches without knowing something of the renewal of the catholic tradition in the Church of England.

 Often dated from the 'Great Assize' sermon by John Keble at Oxford in July 1833, and associated with names such as Newman, Pusey, Liddon and others, the 'Oxford Movement', or 'Tractarians' sought to re establish within the Church of England an acceptance that it was, as it had always been, the true catholic faith of the land since the coming of Augustine and Aidan.
-A great effort of scholarship and missionary zeal was devoted to establishing the continuity of doctrine and practice of a variety of what had come to be considered by many as 'Romish' or 'Ritualistic' ways of worship - at best distasteful, at worst illegal.

 There was much controversy, including court cases and imprisonings.
 But the catholic movement rooted itself firmly in the worst urban areas of the country - the east end of London, the north west of the country and here in the east side of Birmingham in the parishes of Holy Trinity, Saltley (St Saviour), Sparkhill (St Agatha), Highgate (St Alban), Small Heath (St Aidan, St Oswald, St Gregory and St Benedict) and many others besides - the 'biretta belt' as it became known later on.
-They rooted themselves in these areas because of their theology of Incarnation - that God became human in the person of Jesus and lived in the midst of his world.

 The Church was to live out the incarnation in the worst places, bringing light, beauty and truth and humanity into drab places and lives.
 That was and is the guiding idea of the catholic tradition in the Church of England.